sage-org/sage-org.github.io/index.md

 # What is SaGe?

 SaGe is a [SPARQL](https://en.wikipedia.org/wiki/SPARQL) query engine for [Knowledge Graphs](https://en.wikipedia.org/wiki/Knowledge_Graph) that implements [Web preemption](#preemption).
 Web preemption ensures 2 main properties:
-* A fair sharing of server ressources among clients without quotas.
-A client cannot block the server with a long running query conuming all CPU and memory of the server.
+* A fair sharing of server resources among clients without quotas.
+A client cannot block the server with a long running query consuming all CPU and memory of the server.
 Web preemption greatly improves time for first results and average workload completion time.

 * Any SPARQL query delivers complete results, i.e. SPARQL queries cannot be interrupted after a quota of time fixed by knowledge graph providers.
 This is a crucial property for building applications based on online knowledge graphs.